 The cost of sequencing and the changing biological research landscape

 The decrease in the cost of sequencing that has accompanied the introduction of NGS machines and the corresponding increase in the size of sequence databases has changed both the biological research landscape and common research methods.
-The amount of sequence data generated by the research community has exploded over the past ten years.
-Decreasing costs have enabled the formation of large consortia with broad goals (e.g. measuring human genetic variation, profiling cancer genomes), as well as individual labs to target more specific questions.
-These developments have helped democratize and spread sequencing technologies and research, increasing the diversity and specialization of experiments.
-Using Illumina sequencing alone, nearly 150 different experimental strategies have been described, applying this technology to nucleic acid secondary structure, interactions with proteins, spatial information within a nucleus, and more (41).
+The amount of sequence data generated by the research community exploded over the past ten years.
+Decreasing costs enabled the formation of large consortia with broad goals (e.g. measuring human genetic variation, profiling cancer genomes), as well as individual labs to target more specific questions.
+These developments helped democratize and spread sequencing technologies and research, increasing the diversity and specialization of experiments.
+Using Illumina sequencing alone, nearly 150 different experimental strategies have been described, applying this technology to nucleic acid secondary structure, interactions with proteins, spatial information within a nucleus, and more (40).

 The changing cost structure of sequencing will significantly impact the social enterprise of genomics and bio-computing.
 Traditionally research budgets have placed a high premium on data generation.
 But now with sequencing prices falling rapidly and the size of sequence databases ever expanding, increased importance is being placed on translating this data into biological insights.
-Consequently, the analysis component of biological research is taking up a larger fraction of the real value in an experiment (9).
+Consequently, the analysis component of biological research is taking up a larger fraction of the real value in an experiment (8).
 This of course shifts the focus of scientific work and the credit in collaborations.
-As a corollary of this, job prospects for scientists with training in computational biology remain strong, despite squeezed budgets (42).
+As a corollary of this, job prospects for scientists with training in computational biology remain strong, despite squeezed budgets (41).
 Universities, in particular, have increased the number of hires in bioinformatics (see Fig 3).

-Moreover, the falling price of sequencing and the growth of sequence databases have reduced the cost of obtaining useful sequence information for analysis.
+Moreover, the falling price of sequencing and the growth of sequence databases reduced the cost of obtaining useful sequence information for analysis.
 Sequence data downloadable from databases is ostensibly free.
 However, costs arise in the need for computational storage and analysis resources as well as the training necessary to handle and interpret the data.
 Initial automated processing pipelines for sequence data have lower fixed costs but higher variable costs compared to sequence generation.
 Variable costs associated with data transfer, storage, and initial pipeline processing using the cloud (e.g. to call variants) all scale with the size of the sequence data being analyzed.
 In sequence data generation the high initial cost of a sequencing machine is offset by sequencing ever-greater amounts in order to distribute the cost of the initial capital investment over a larger number of sequenced bases.
 However, this approach merely increases the amount of computational time required for initial pipeline processing.
 In the context of cloud computing this translates into greater cost since the user is only charged for computational time used.
 This creates a mismatch, as the combination of costs in sequence data analysis doesn’t provide the same economy of scale seen in the generation of sequence data.